 4. Interactive Quizzes and Assessments

-Interactive quizzes and assessments are powerful tools that engage users by asking a series of questions to deliver personalized results, product recommendations, or valuable insights.
+Interactive quizzes and assessments are versatile tools that engage users by asking a series of questions to deliver personalized results, product recommendations, or valuable insights.
 These formats capitalize on the human desire for self-discovery and personalization.
 Instead of passively consuming content, users actively participate in a diagnostic or discovery process, which makes the experience more memorable and impactful.
 This is one of the most versatile interactive marketing examples because it provides direct value to the user while gathering critical data for the brand.

 Strategic Breakdown: How It Drives Engagement